Featured Posts

 Relations & Functions

-For the constant function f(x) = c, the domain consists of all real numbers; there are no restrictions on the input.
+For the constant function f(x) = c, the domain consists of all real numbers; there is no restrictions on the input.
 The only output value is the constant c, so the range is the set {c} that contains this single element.
 In interval notation, this is written as [c, c].

 Identity Function :